NREL/reV/examples/pipeline_execution/README.md

 `rev -c "../config_pipeline.json" pipeline`

-Please note that the project directory (for configs, logs, outputs, etc...) in all of the configs is set to: `/scratch/gbuster/rev/test_pipeline/` and should be changed for your run.

 ## Pipeline Input Requirements

 The reV pipeline manager will perform several checks to ensure the following input requirements are satisfied.